verklegarden/evm-bloomer/README.md

 ## Bloom Creation

-`evm-bloomer` creates a chain's bloom from its RPC url by simulating a contract deployment whose bytecode is a single opcode.
+`evm-bloomer` creates a chain's bloom from its RPC URL by simulating a contract deployment whose bytecode is a single opcode.
 If the RPC's EVM does not support the opcode the deployment fails, otherwise it either succeeds or returns a known error (eg `stack underflow`).

+## Roadmap

+At the current state the tool is unreliable.
+While it seems to work for Alchemy RPCs, it fails for many others.

+The end goal is to automatically have a daily report of blooms for common chains generated and published.
+Security monitoring tools could use these reports to analyse against verified contracts.

+## Contributing

+All contributions are highly welcome!

+Feel free to create an issue to discuss ideas or first reach out privately to [merkleplant](https://merkleplant.xyz).

 ## License